TOP

 Minimum 8 pax per booking

-All taxes included except Tourism Tax MYR 10 per room per nite to be paid on spot upon check-in
+All taxes included except Tourism Tax of MYR 10 per room per night, to be paid on the spot upon check-in

-All transfers & tours by 01 private licensed tour van with English Speaking Drivers
+All transfers and tours by 01 private licensed tour van with an English-speaking driver

-Batu Caves, a complex of limestone grottoes in Peninsular Malaysia.
-The caves are one of the country’s biggest tourist attractions and are a place of pilgrimage for Tamil Hindus.
-They are named for the Sungai Batu (Batu River), which flows nearby, and are located 7 miles (13 km) north of Kuala Lumpur, the capital of Malaysia.
+Batu Caves is a complex of limestone grottoes in Peninsular Malaysia.
+The caves are one of the country’s biggest tourist attractions and a major place of pilgrimage for Tamil Hindus.
+They are named after the Sungai Batu (Batu River), which flows nearby, and are located 7 miles (13 km) north of Kuala Lumpur, the capital of Malaysia.

-Batu Caves are synonymous with the grandiose Murugan Statue located at the foot of the Cave and are famous worldwide for the Sri Subramanian Swamy Temple.
-The Murugan Statue at the caves glistens in bright gold color and soars up 42.7 meters and is the tallest statue in Malaysia.
-The cave temple is considered to be one of the ten holy abodes of Lord Murugan and hence, is revered by millions of Hindu devotees.
+Batu Caves are synonymous with the grand Murugan Statue located at the foot of the caves, and are famous worldwide for the Sri Subramanian Swamy Temple.
+The Murugan Statue glistens in bright gold and rises to a height of 42.7 meters, making it the tallest statue in Malaysia.
+The cave temple is considered one of the ten holy abodes of Lord Murugan and is therefore revered by millions of Hindu devotees.

-Batu Caves are one of the biggest tourist attractions in Malaysia and here is a list of things that you should not miss while visiting these iconic caves.
+Batu Caves is one of the biggest tourist attractions in Malaysia.
+Below are some experiences you should not miss while visiting these iconic caves:

-Also known as the Cathedral Cave, the Cave Temple is dedicated to Lord Murugan and is believed to be the 10th Cave or Hill for Lord Murugan.
-The Cave Temple sits atop the plight of 272 steps and is actually two caverns connected.
+Also known as the Cathedral Cave, the Cave Temple is dedicated to Lord Murugan and is believed to be the 10th cave or hill of Lord Murugan.
+The temple sits atop a flight of 272 steps and consists of two interconnected caverns.

-The sunlight penetrating here and there through the extremely high ceiling of the caves creates a mystical aura to the place.
-There are shrines for Lord Murugan, Sri Valli, Sri Deivanai, Lord Shiva, Ganesha, and Parvati inside the Cave Temple.
-The biggest festival at this temple is Thaipusam which happens once a year.
+Sunlight filtering through the extremely high ceilings creates a mystical aura inside the cave.
+Shrines dedicated to Lord Murugan, Sri Valli, Sri Deivanai, Lord Shiva, Ganesha, and Parvati can be found here.
+The biggest festival celebrated at this temple is Thaipusam, which takes place once a year.

-Visualize the scenes from Ramayana The Ramayana Cave in Batu Caves features a huge statue of Hanuman and a self-formed shiva lingam.
-The caves have many real-life-sized statues of Hindu Gods that depict the whole story of Ramayana.
-If you are traveling with kids, this place is sure to leave them spellbound.
+Visualize scenes from the Ramayana at the Ramayana Cave in Batu Caves.
+It features a huge statue of Hanuman and a self-formed Shiva Lingam.
+The cave houses many life-sized statues of Hindu gods depicting the entire story of the Ramayana.
+If you are traveling with children, this place is sure to leave them spellbound.

-3. Marvel at the magnanimous Lord Murugan Statue-
+3. Marvel at the Magnificent Lord Murugan Statue

-The golden-colored Lord Murugan Statue located in Sri Murugan Perumal Kovil at the foot of Batu Cave Temple stands a whopping 42.7 meters tall and is the tallest statue in Malaysia.
-A trip to Malaysia is never complete without a picture click here.
+The golden-colored Lord Murugan Statue, located at Sri Murugan Perumal Kovil at the foot of the Batu Cave Temple, stands an impressive 42.7 meters tall and is the tallest statue in Malaysia.
+A trip to Malaysia is never complete without clicking a picture here.

-Halfway through the plight of 272 steps is the Dark Cave, which is known so for a reason.
-The Dark Cave is believed to be the home of the rarest spider species, the Trapdoor Spider.
+Halfway up the flight of 272 steps lies the Dark Cave, aptly named for its eerie atmosphere.
+It is believed to be home to rare spider species such as the Trapdoor Spider.

-The dense population of cockroaches and bats, weird rock formations, and narrow potholes amidst rocks add up the adventure quotient of the Dark Cave.
-The Dark Cave is not usually open and entry is permitted only under the supervision of a guide.
-Adventure tours at the Dark Cave last for about 3 hours and visitors can actually explore the cave leaving no stone unturned!
+The dense population of cockroaches and bats, unusual rock formations, and narrow potholes add to the adventure factor.
+The Dark Cave is not usually open to the public, and entry is permitted only under the supervision of a guide.
+Adventure tours here last about 3 hours, allowing visitors to explore the cave thoroughly.

 Contact Back